Azure-Samples/langchainjs-quickstart-demo/README.md

 You need [Node.js](https://nodejs.org/en) and [Ollama](https://ollama.com/download) installed to run this demo.

-After you complete the installation, clone this repository and run the following commands in a terminal inside the project directory:
+After you complete the installation, the next step is to clone this repository on your machine:

+1. [**Fork**](https://github.com/Azure-Samples/langchainjs-quickstart-demo/fork) the project to create your own copy of this repository.
+2. Select the **Code** button, then the **Local** tab, and copy the URL of your forked repository.
+3. Open a terminal and run this command to clone the repo: `git clone <your-repo-url>`

+Then open a terminal inside the project directory and run the following commands:

 ```bash
 npm install